confueth/FreysaDigitalTwinRanking/README.md

 ---

-Developed with ❤️ for the Freysa gaming community.
+Developed with ❤️ for the Freysa.ai community.